erikenbody/markdown-cv/index.md

 `2009`		National Outdoor Leadership School, Baja California – January

+### Professional memberships
+* American Ornithological Society
+* Society for the Study of Evolution
+* European Society for Evolutionary Biology

 ## Popular Press Articles & Photographs

 `2019` Photo of duetting White-shouldered Fairywrens selected for cover of special issue on New Guinea ornithology.
 Emu - Austral Ornithology (19), 2019.